 The best place to learn about Virgin Islands’ pirate history is Blackbeard’s Castle, a National Historic Landmark built in 1679 by the Danes.
 Originally named Skytsborg Tower (meaning gun tower) the site can be reached by car.
 But it’s well worth climbing the 99 Steps from downtown Charlotte Amalie to the top of Government Hill, if only for the view.

-Some of the most infamous pirates to establish a pirate base in the Virgin Islands include Bartholomew Sharp, Captain William Kidd, Anne Bonney, and it is rumored even the “scourge of unwary ships”—Captain William Teach, better known as Blackbeard, who was known to enhance his fearsome appearance with lit candles in his beard.
+Some of the most infamous pirates to establish a pirate base in the Virgin Islands include Bartholomew Sharp, Captain William Kidd, Anne Bonney.
+It is rumored even the “scourge of unwary ships”—Captain William Teach, better known as Blackbeard, who was known to enhance his fearsome appearance with lit candles in his beard.

 Visitors to Blackbeard’s Castle encounter these formidable pirates, and several more, as life-size bronze statues that are as fierce as their reputations.
 As you walk among the statues, enjoy a bird’s eye view of Charlotte Amalie’s harbor.
 Can you imagine Captain Kidd checking on his ship from this very spot?